Public spaces protection orders (PSPO)

 - dog controls, including:

-- having disposable bags
+- picking up faeces and having disposable bags

 - walking a maximum of four dogs at a time (or up to six if licensed)